Course Prerequisite

 - Design Anti-patterns - Creating an effective course includes knowing what to include… and what not to include.
 This module outlines common pitfalls and design mistakes that can lead to negative outcomes for students.
 Learners will analyze the impacts of these poor design choices and how to avoid them in their own course design.

 - Simulation – Day Level - Planning a full day (or multiple days) of training requires considerations for students time and energy.
-This module introduces techniques to identify and balance the amount of instructional time in a full day of learning.
+This module introduces techniques to identify and balance the amount of instructional time in a full day of learning with their day-level learning outcomes from their pre-course work.
 This is the first module in the TRIP design simulation, where learners will experience designing one full day of instruction.

 - Simulation – Block Level - The design simulation continues with a drill-down into the instructional building blocks based on available instruction time.
-Learners will identify and break down larger themes into more granular planning elements to create aligned instructional blocks.
+Learners will identify and break down larger themes into more granular planning elements to create aligned instructional blocks aligned with their own short-term educational objectives created in the pre-course work.

 Day 4